inipew/go-socks5/README.md

 - Rules to do granular filtering of commands
 - Custom DNS resolution
 - Custom goroutine pool
-- buffer pool design and optional custom buffer pool
+- buffer pool design and optional custom buffer pool for TCP and UDP
 - Custom logger

 ### TODO